Castle Bromwich: Castle Bromwich Aerodrome

 Aircraft and sub-assemblies were taken across the Chester Road to the airfield, Castle Bromwich Aerodrome though early plans included an aerial bridge from E block to the airfield.
-Very large hangar-like buildings were erected on the east side of the airfield which were referred to as 'Erecting Sheds', where aircraft were prepared for flight testing.
+Very large hangar-like buildings were erected on the east side of the airfield which were referred to as "erecting sheds", where aircraft were prepared for flight testing.
 This was the largest Spitfire factory in the UK, building over half of the approximately 20,000 built.
 After failing to get initial production underway, the mercurial Air Minister, Lord Beaverbrook, ordered the Nuffield Organization to relinquish control of the CBAF to Vickers.
 From May 1940, the CBAF's most productive years were overseen by Vickers Armstrong (Vickers having purchased Supermarine in 1936).

-The CBAF's chief test pilot was Alex Henshaw MBE, who managed a team of pilots who had the job of testing the aircraft.
+The CBAF's chief test pilot was Alex Henshaw, who managed a team of pilots who had the job of testing the aircraft.
 The ATA (Air Transport Auxiliary) were responsible for dispersing tested machines to the M.U.'s (Maintenance Units) around the country.
 As any build-up of machines on the airfield would be vulnerable to aerial attack, testing was carried out in any weather.

 After the war, the CBAF became a car body factory.
 It is now the Castle Bromwich Assembly plant of Jaguar Cars.
 Its first post war owners were Fisher and Ludlow (themselves having been bombed out of their inner city factory).
 This company was the sub-contractor for most of the now defunct BMC and British Leyland marques, the last being Jaguar, who took over outright control of the factory in 1977.
 Various units used the airfield post war and there was an annual display to mark the anniversary of the Battle of Britain.
 Civilian flights returned, including the first scheduled helicopter service from London.
 Such activities were to prove short-lived.